simcop2387/ComfyUI-Usgromana-Gallery/README.md

 # ComfyUI-Usgromana-Gallery

-A comprehensive image gallery extension for ComfyUI that provides advanced image management, metadata editing, NSFW content filtering, and real-time file monitoring capabilities.
+A comprehensive image gallery extension for ComfyUI that provides advanced image management, metadata editing, NSFW content filtering, real-time file monitoring, and a full-featured file explorer.

 ## Overview

 ComfyUI-Usgromana-Gallery transforms ComfyUI's output directory into an interactive, feature-rich image gallery.
-It offers a modern web-based interface for browsing, organizing, rating, and managing generated images with support for user permissions, content filtering, and extensive metadata management.
+It offers a modern web-based interface for browsing, organizing, rating, and managing generated images with support for user permissions, content filtering, extensive metadata management, and a Windows Explorer-style file browser.

 ### Key Capabilities

 - **Image Gallery Viewing**: Browse all images in your ComfyUI output directory with thumbnails and full-screen viewing
+- **File Explorer**: Navigate your output directory with multiple view modes (Details, Small Icons, Medium Icons, Large Icons, Tiles)
 - **Metadata Management**: View and edit comprehensive image metadata including prompts, workflow data, generation parameters, and custom tags
 - **Rating System**: Rate images with a 5-star system that persists across sessions
 - **NSFW Content Filtering**: Integrates with ComfyUI-Usgromana NSFW API to automatically filter content based on user permissions
-- **File Management**: Rename and delete images directly from the gallery interface
+- **File Management**: Rename, delete, move, and organize files and folders directly from the interface
 - **Real-time Updates**: Automatically detects and displays new images as they are generated
 - **Batch Operations**: Download or delete multiple images at once
 - **Advanced Viewing**: Zoom and pan functionality for detailed image inspection
+- **Window Management**: Pin/unpin the gallery window, move and resize it, with click-through support when unpinned
+- **Theme Support**: Dark and light themes with automatic text color adaptation

 ---